-The lack of gamma heat from Zr98 in any library except ENDF/B-VII.1 and I133m gamma heat missing from both JEFF-3.1.1 and UKDD-12 are worth specific consideration.
-It is necessary to read the decay files to verify why EEM = 0 for all those cases which returned zero gamma heat in a FISPACT-II simulation11.
+The lack of gamma heat from Zr98 in any library except ENDF/B and I133m gamma heat missing from both JEFF-3.3 are worth specific consideration.
+It is necessary to read the decay files to verify why EEM=0 for these cases which returned zero gamma heat in a FISPACT-II simulation.
 For these nuclides, the decay file states quite clearly how it has been assembled.
-The JENDL-4.0 decay file for Zr98 reads:
+The JENDL-2015 decay file for Zr98 reads: